 Telangana News | Thunderstorm with lightning likely in next 48 hours: Met

-Thunderstorm accompanied by lightning is likely to occur at isolated places in Telangana during the next 48 hours, Meteorological Centre said on Sunday.
+A thunderstorm accompanied by lightning and gusty winds with speeds ranging from 30 to 40 kmph is likely to occur at isolated places in Telangana during the next 48 hours, the Meteorological Centre said on Monday.

-Hyderabad: Thunderstorm accompanied by lightning is likely to occur at isolated places in Telangana during the next 48 hours, Meteorological Centre said on Sunday.
+Hyderabad: A thunderstorm accompanied by lightning and gusty winds with speeds ranging from 30 to 40 kmph is likely to occur at isolated places in Telangana during the next 48 hours, the Meteorological Centre said on Monday.

 In a daily weather report here, it said that light to moderate rain or thundershowers is likely to occur at a few places or at isolated places in the state during the next seven days.